ren8k/aws-cdk-gitlab-on-ecs/README.md

 ## Cleanup

 Execute the following command.
-Please note that this will delete all resources, including the EFS (storage for GitLab repositories):
+Note that this will delete all resources, including the EFS (storage for GitLab repositories):

 ```sh
 npx cdk destroy --force